Definition Guide of skin and hair care terms. We define skin and hair care ingredients with meaningful results. Updated regularly.

 - Diatomaceous Earth

 - Diatomaceous Earth is a safe, natural, mild abrasive found in some natural toothpaste.
+It is fossilized remains of marine phytoplankton.

 - Dimethicone is a type of silicone often used in oil-free moisturizers for slip and hydration.